 What AI Automation Actually Means for Small Businesses

 AI automation is most useful when it removes repetitive work from a real business process.
-It should not start with a model or a trend.
+It should not start with a model, a vendor demo, or a trend.
 It should start with a task your team repeats often enough that better tooling would save time, reduce mistakes, or improve response speed.

 Good first use cases